lucas-da-silva/project-mongodb-commerce/README.md

 [**Challenge15**](./challenges/challenge15.js): Adds the rating field to all documents in the collection and makes the following changes to this field:

-- A query that includes the evaluation field of type NumberInt, with the value 0 in all documents in the collection.
+- A query that includes the evaluation field of type NumberInt, with the value 0 in all documents in the collection;

-- A query that increments the value of the rating field by 5 for all beef sandwiches, tags field.
+- A query that increments the value of the rating field by 5 for all beef sandwiches, tags field;

 - A query that increments the value of the rating field by 3 on all poultry sandwiches.